-This information statement will be published for the electorate to review.

-I understand the SSC meetings are held one afternoon a month and that members missing meetings may be dropped from the council.
+ame: - ddress: his information statement will be published for the electorate review. understand the SSC meetings are held one afternoon a month and that members missing meetings may be dropped from the buncil. ignature:Date: = ease return this form to Debbie Church in the main office by ugust 28, 2020, no later than 3:00 pm.

-Signature: Date: •

-Please return this form to Debbie Church in the main office by August 30, 2019, no later than 3:00 pm.